kjlafoll/kjlafoll.github.io/index.md

 # The Emotion, Cognition & Computation Mini-Lab

-In this mini-lab, we explore the interaction between affective and cognitive processes through computational modeling.
-We use reinforcement learning, sequential sampling, signal detection and Bayesian inference models to elucidate mechanisms for learning, and decision-making.
+The Emotion, Cognition, & Computation (ECCO) Mini-Lab, directed by Kyle LaFollette, studies affective and social cognition as complex dynamical systems.
+We use computational models of reinforcement learning, sequential sampling, and Bayesian inference to elucidate mechanisms for affective decision-making and social cognition, in addition to developing new computational modeling methods.
 We incorporate insights from behavioral experimentation and psychophysiology.

 {% capture text %}

-Our research focuses on cognitive mechanisms underlying social and emotional decision-making, particularly where negative emotions such as anxiety, anger, and sadness are percieved or experienced.
+Our research program focuses on developing computational models to better understand the complex, dynamic systems underlying human behavior, decision-making, and emotions.

 {%
   include button.html
-  link="projects"
+  link="research"
-  text="Browse studies ongoing with ECCO-ML, Kyle LaFollette, and collaborators" icon="fa-solid fa-arrow-right" flip=true style="bare"
+  text="Learn more about our research program here" icon="fa-solid fa-arrow-right" flip=true style="bare"